Mary Montagu-Scott: Early life and family

 Hon.
 Mary Montagu-Scott has one sibling from her parents’ marriage, Ralph Douglas-Scott-Montagu, 4th Baron Montagu of Beaulieu.
 He is the current Baron Montagu of Beaulieu.
 Her parents divorced in 1974, and her father married his second wife, Fiona Margaret Herbert, in the same year.
-They have a son, Hon.
+This marriage produced her younger half brother, Hon.
 Jonathan Deane Douglas-Scott-Montagu.

 Career

 Mary Montagu-Scott trained in Theatre Design at the Central School of Art and Design, London.
 She set up Mary Montagu Designs, an interior design business working on many residential and commercial design projects.

-She is the chairperson of the New Forest Heritage Centre Trust, which runs the New Forest Heritage Centre, a trustee of the National Motor Museum Trust, a trustee of The National Museum of the Royal Navy, and a trustee of The Medusa Trust.
+She was previously the chairperson of the New Forest Heritage Centre Trust from 2012 to 2024 which runs from the New Forest Heritage Centre.
+She is currently a trustee of the National Motor Museum Trust, The National Museum of the Royal Navy, The Medusa Trust, HMS Victory Preservation Co, New Forest Agricultural Show Society, Vice Chair of the Maritime Archaeology Trust, and Chair of Trustees at the Buckler's Hard Shipyard Trust.

-She is currently the director of Beaulieu Enterprises Ltd, Beaulieu and a Board member of the New Forest Agricultural Show Society.
+She is currently the director of Beaulieu Enterprises Ltd, Beaulieu.